 SUP-LDGR Electromagnetic BTU meter

-NG # 00319-HW-SUPMEA-019
+00319-HW-SUPMEA-019

 An electromagnetic BTU (British Thermal Unit) meter is a device used to measure the heat energy transferred in a heating or cooling system.
 It operates based on the principles of electromagnetic flow measurement combined with temperature sensors.